tatiana-merz/ecological_footprint_survey/README.md

 In the following part, we walk you through the use of the web application for the data collection, which is conducted via the metric, survey.
 ## Steps to Use the Platform
-First of all, the participants should go to [this link](http://18.185.61.4:portNum) to go to our web application, Clicking on this link you will be directed to our **Home** page where you can acknowledge yourself about the project under the titles of +Goal and **Method**.
+First of all, the participants should go to [this link](http://18.185.61.4:portNum) to go to our web application, Clicking on this link you will be directed to our **Home** page where you can acknowledge yourself about the project under the titles of **Goal** and **Method**.
 On the home page, you will also see another navigation bar which is **Footprint Survey** If you are volunteer to take the study, click on this bar.

 After clicking, you will be directed to **Footprint Survey** whose first section is **Background Questionnaire**, which is considered as a consent form.
 After you respond to these questions, please click on the **Next** button via which you will be starting with the actual survey.
 Here you will be answering questions related to **Water Use**.
 You choose between the options via the drop-down section for the answers of yours.
 You can choose only one option as the questions in this section are multiple-choice type.